trailbehind/DeepOSM/README.md

 Contributions are welcome.
 Open an issue if you want to discuss something to do, or [email me](mailto:andrew@gaiagps.com).

+## New Alpha Release: DeepOSM.org

+[DeepOSM.org](http://www.deeposm.org/) now shows some predicted errors from DeepOSM.
+This is an *alpha release* - it only uses a shallow network, doesn't link up adjacent errors, and has other issues.

 ## Default Data/Accuracy

 By default, DeepOSM will analyze about 200 sq. km of area in Delaware.
 DeepOSM will